williamgilpin/fnn/README.md

 For more information about the technique, please see the following reference.
 If using this code, please consider citing the paper.

 > Gilpin, William.
-"Deep learning of dynamical attractors from time series measurements" 2020. [https://arxiv.org/abs/2002.05909](https://arxiv.org/abs/2002.05909)
+"Learning strange attractors from time series" 2020. [https://arxiv.org/abs/2002.05909](https://arxiv.org/abs/2002.05909)

-# Requirements
+# Installation

+This library requires the following packages

 + Numpy
 + Scipy